Guide to Merchandising in Magento

 The process for creating the sub categories is the same as for your main categories – you just build them into the tree.
 Once you’ve done this, you’ll need to find a solution to build them into your navigation, be it via a secondary navigation on category pages or via a mega nav etc.

-Product page merchandising
+Product detail page merchandising

 Your rich media provides a unique differentiator between your store and your competitors’ stores.
 Product photos should also be as large and high quality as possible, and, unless staged in a lifestyle setting, products should be displayed in a consistent format across the store.
 Magento allows for multiple images per product, so ensure you provide as many clear, size-optimised images as possible and they’re focused on the key selling points of the product.